AlexandruFilipescu/Arduino/README.md

 The hands-on for the Fabrication &amp; Prototyping In The Learning Lab

 ## What is a pinout?
-A pinout isa  diagram showing the arrangement of pins on an integrated circuit and their functions.
+A pinout is a  diagram showing the arrangement of pins on an integrated circuit and their functions.